City Employee Turnover Rate

 Analysis of Performance

 The City's annual turnover rate remains relatively consistent, typically between 5.0-6.7 percent annually.
 However, as baby boomers retire and younger generations change jobs more frequently, it is anticipated that turnover rates will increase.
 The City's target of less than 8.0 percent annual turnover was chosen in recognition of the likelihood City turnover rates will increase in the next few years and we monitor the trend carefully.
-For Q3 2013 the quarterly turnover for the City remains below the target rate and is similar to Q3 for the previous 2 years.
+The 2013 cumulative turnover for the City remains below the target rate and is similar to the previous 2 years.
 Some experts anticipate an uptick in organization turnover as the economy stabilizes and unemployment/underemployment rates improve.

 Turnover is a measure of the rate at which employees leave employment with the City.
 It includes classified and unclassified management employees and all separation reasons (layoffs, and voluntary and involuntary terminations).
 While turnover is typically measured annually, this report includes turnover reported on a year-to-date basis for each calendar year.
 The rate is calculated by dividing the total number of employees who separated year-to-date by the average headcount for that reporting period (quarters are cumulative).